Follow these steps to build a document creation process with Airtable and ActiveMerge.

 Best Practice: Make sure your placeholder names (e.g., {Client_Name}) exactly match your Airtable column headers.

-You’ll now connect ActiveMerge to Airtable using a secure API key.
+You’ll now connect ActiveMerge to Airtable using oAuth flow.

 Step 4: Set Up Your Airtable Base